 The only way any VMS solution can achieve this is by tailoring itself to the organization's unique workflow and needs.
-In addition a good VMS will tee up decisions that need to be made along the way with information that helps with making those decisions.
+In addition, a good VMS will tee up decisions that need to be made along the way with information that helps with making those decisions.

 Therefore, whenever you are shopping for a VMS solution, you ought only to consider those that can be configured to fit your operations.
-If the software calls for you to abandon the pre-existing procedures you have for managing your suppliers, then chances of adoption are low and additional complexity are high.
+If the software calls for you to abandon the pre-existing procedures you have for managing your suppliers, then chances of adoption are low and additional complexity is high.

 In addition to how well a VMS solution fits your processes, you should also look for after-sales support.
 Every VMS you adopt will have a learning curve, no matter how straightforward it is.

 Find out from the sales team if you will have a support team assigned to your account after you sign the contract and what level of support you can expect to receive.
 Do not settle for remote support only.
 Look for a VMS solution that will include in-person implementation, quarterly business reviews, and one on one support for you and the rest of your team down the line.

 Managing your suppliers doesn't end with confirming an assignment.
 All steps in the process should be automated from "req to check" in a good VMS.
 From credentialing through to timekeeping and invoicing the workflow should be seamless and efficient.

 In addition to covering the entire process, each step along the way should keep key stakeholders notified via email or text notifications.
 If credentials are approaching expiration, the VMS should be sending out warnings to all those that need to know.

 A good VMS will be auditing your contingent worker information every step of the way.
 This makes audits and other manual interventions obsolete.

 5. VMS Inspects Essential Information at Every Juncture